luxass/typeschema/README.md

 # TypeSchema

-> Convert TypeScript Types to Zod Schemas, JSON Schemas. - built for [Zotera](https://github.com/zotera/zotera)
+> Convert TypeScript Types to What you want. (e.g. JSON Schema, Zod Schemas)

 ## Installation